ginger-tek/routy/README.md

 # routy
-An Express-like PHP router for fast application and REST API development, with dynamic routing, template rendering, nested routers, and more!
+A simple but robust PHP router for fast application and REST API development, with dynamic routing, nested routes, and middleware support

 # Getting Started
-To add Routy to your project, just download the latest release and extract the `routy.php` to your project directory.
-Then, simply `include` or `require` the file to start building.
+To add Routy to your project, just download the latest release and extract the `routy.php` to your project directory

 ## Simple Example
 ```php